vishoo7/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-## Writeup
+[//]: # (Image References)
+[image1]: ./examples/undistorted_chess.png "Undistorted Chessboard"
+[image2]: ./examples/undistorted_lane.png "Undistorted Lane"

+**Advanced Lane Finding Project**

 In this project, our task is to write a software pipeline to identify the lane boundaries in a video.
 This is similar to [project 1](https://github.com/vishoo7/CarND-LaneLines-P1) but now we are building something more robust.
 In short we want to:
 * take into account the radial and tangential distortions that occur to some extent with all cameras with lenses.
-* be a little smarter than Canny edge detection by using a different Sobel operation, which is at the heart of Canny edge detection
+* be a little smarter than Canny edge detection by using a different Sobel operation, which is at the heart of Canny edge detection, gradient magnitude thresholding, and gradient direction thresholding.
 * better handle shadows and color alterations by looking at different color spaces
 * user perspective transform to get a sense of the curvature of the lanes

----

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The goals / steps of this project (taken from the template) are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.